Hoang-Minh-Tai/PhoneEcommerce/README.md

-# Simple eCommerce Application with SpringBoot and React
+# Phone eCommerce Application with SpringBoot and React

 This example app shows a simple eCommerce Application with Spring Boot API and CRUD (create, read, update, and delete) its data with a React app.